TBD9rain/quick_ref/git.md

 To force current branch to cover remote branch, add option `-f` or `--force`.
 Operations like `rebase` or `commit --amend` in local git repository might need this option to update to remote.

 ***Push forcibly with CAUTION.***
-Because this can't be reversed.
+Because this is difficult to reverse in remote repository.

 To specify branches and remote repository:
 ```